Travelling abroad with your dog or cat

-Pets travelling to a EU country
+Pets travelling to an EU country

-- Your pet must be fitted with a microchip before anything else can be done
+- Your pet must be fitted with a microchip before anything else can be done.

 - Your pet must be vaccinated against rabies by one of our veterinary surgeons.
 Pets must be at least 12 weeks of age to receive this vaccination.
 The vaccine protocol used in the UK states that booster vaccinations must be given at least every 3 years.